LocalDigitalChatbots/localdigitalchatbots.github.io/_posts/2019-04-22-project-completion-looking-at-what-we-ve-done.md

 * Collaboration is difficult to do, but pays dividends if you get it right; it involves _how_ you work together as much as _what_ you are working on together
 * Working collaboratively on discovery allows you to pool a wider sample of user research participants and gain insight into any regional variations
+* The initial one-year investment of building a chatbot shared by 20 councils would be £779,149.
+The estimated savings across all 20 councils would be £2.2m (nearly four times as much as it would be if councils developed their own chatbot in isolation)
+* Splitting this investment across the 20 councils means that the per-council cost is only £38,957 per year, compared to £111,307 if developed individually.

 ### User research